Polzeath: The Complete Visitor Guide

 Surfside

 Surfside is just as it sounds – Right on the beach!
 It’s a Rum bar and restaurant.
 My first trip for lunch here was an epic surprise.
-The Sunday lunch was insanely good with a plate full of roast beef, gravy, crispy potatoes and all the trimmings.
+Surfside has since had a proper renovation — it’s now a Rum Bar and restaurant doing charcoal-grilled seafood and seaside classics with sea views.
+Check ahead for the current Sunday spread.
 It was made even better by the panoramic beach views watching the surf roll in.
 All topped off with a speciality rum to ease the digestion into the afternoon.

 The Mowhay